 - Less breathable

-- Ergonomic palm design improves grip and reduces friction
+- Ergonomic palm design enhances grip and comfort

-- Pull loop system allows easy removal after walks
+- Pull loop system allows for easy removal after workouts

 - Easy to remove